juanramirez/on-duty/README.md

 The human-readable full name of the doctor.

 #### notAvailableWeekdays
 An array which represents the weekdays that the doctor cannot be on-duty, for any kind of reason.
 I use this, for example, to exclude the weekday previous to the day that the doctor has consultancy, but can also be used for some other kind of weekday exclusion.
-For instance, if a doctor cannot have on-duty from Mondays to Fridays, for some other kind of reason.
+For instance, if a doctor cannot be on-duty from Mondays to Wednesdays, for some other kind of reason.

 #### doubletsTolerance
 I call _doublet_ to a pair of consecutive on-duty days, separated by a day _not on-duty_.
 For instance, having Wednesday and Friday on-duty.
 Working a _doublet_ is hard, but there are times that _doublets_ are needed to fulfill other parameters better; however, there are people that, for some personal circumstances, have less tolerance than others to have _doublets_.
 I introduced this parameter to be able to apply some _restrictions_ (or at least _preferences_) when assigning _doublets_ to some doctors.
 This field is expected to be a _float_ that can go from `0` (no tolerance to _doublets_ at all) to `1` (high tolerance to doublets).